-By centralizing these procedures in a Core facility, investigators are assured of a high degree of quality control and preparations can often be used simultaneously by more than one investigator.
+By centralizing procedures in a Core facility, investigators are assured of a high degree of quality control and preparations that can often be used simultaneously by more than one investigator.

 This facility isolates hepatocytes and non-parenchymal liver cells (cholangiocytes, endothelial cells, stellate cells, portal fibroblasts and hepatic lymphocytes) primarily from rat and mouse.
 Human hepatocytes are available periodically from Univ. of Pittsburgh; Interested individuals should contact Shi-Ying Cai.
 In addition, the Core maintains frozen stocks of some commonly used cell lines, such as HepG2, which can be provided to Liver Center members.

 Expertise is available also for rat and mouse animal models of cholestatic liver disease (bile duct ligation, estrogen administration, LPS administration), fibrosis and cirrhosis (bile duct ligation, CCL4), and liver regeneration (partial hepatectomy).
 In addition, bile can be collected to measure bile flow in anesthetized mice.
 Two Matrix Anesthesia Systems are part of the Isolation Core, with one available for other investigators within the facility.
 These have increased the number of animals that can be utilized both for in-vivo studies of bile secretion as well as preparation of isolated liver cell populations.